 From my experience out there at markets and craft fairs selling our natural skincare I'd say the majority of us women suffer from dry skin rather than oily skin.
 We might have oily patches on our forehead or around the T zone but the skin elsewhere is in need of moisturising.
 Throughout the years, I've done quite a bit of gathering information about women's skincare needs, and I've found out what they generally are looking for.
 Most of the time they are asking for moisturising face cream or a balm to soothe their feet or elbows or hand cream to combat the roughness and dryness of their hands.
 But why natural skincare?

 Well, people and women, in particular, have recently become more discerning and more aware of what goes into their bodies internally and externally.
 They are looking for skincare that doesn't have any artificial additives in it or nasty parabens.
-They carefully read the label nowadays to make sure that what is in there will not be harmful to them.
+They carefully read the label nowadays to ensure that what is in there will not harm them.
 They also care about the environment knowing that if we protect our environment we protect ourselves.
-They also ensure that no cruelty to animals in involved in the making of the skincare.
+They also ensure that no animal cruelty is involved in making the skincare.

 Cocoa butter is a great ingredient in our body butter as is the coconut oil along with the shea butter, sweet almond oil, and apricot kernel.
 All of these contribute greatly to moisturising the skin.
 The same goes for the hand cream

 People have come up to me, at craft fairs or markets, desperately looking for a lip balm that will work; that, instead of drying out their lips, will moisturise them and protect them.
 These cheap lip balms, I'm afraid, are not doing it for them.
 I can always happily recommend our own lip balm that has so much beeswax, coconut oil, and shea butter in there.